dansible/terraform-google-storage-bucket/README.md

 # Google Storage Bucket

-This terraform module provisions a Google Cloud Storage bucket with the option of creating an additional bucket to store audit and access logs.
+This Terraform module provisions a Google Cloud Storage bucket with the option of creating an additional bucket to store audit and access logs.

 ## Usage Example